 - Quit smoking.

 Did you know that lung cancer kills more people each year than AIDS, liver cancer, or ovarian cancer?
 And that lung cancer is the most common cause of cancer death in North America?
 Even smokeless tobacco products and second-hand smoke have dangerous health effects.
 Quitting smoking decreases not only your risk of cancer but also of heart attack, stroke, and coronary heart disease.
-Learn more here.
+Learn more about tobacco.
 If you or someone you know needs help to quit smoking, visit QuitNow.ca.